aybloom/acmt_simplified/README.md

 # ACMT (Automated Context Measurement Tool) Simplified
-Simplified version of the ACMT
+Simplified version of the ACMT, No Geocoder functionality and no shiny app.

-No Geocoder functionality and no shiny app.
+Work from the Generate_Interpoalted_measure.R file to pull data files